samrat-dt/grantfinder/README.md

 We welcome feedback and contributions to improve Grant Route.
 Feel free to open an issue or submit a pull request.

----

-## License

-Grant Route is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.